 - Since ovulation still happens from time to time, pregnancy is still possible.

-- The second stage that starts after our last menstruation.
+- The second stage starts after our last menstruation.

 - Menopause is the continuous 12 months without periods.